wp-plugins/photo-gallery/readme.txt

 ### The list of the features:

 *   100% Responsive
-*   Multiple views to choose from: Thumbnails, Image Browser, Slideshow and Compact Album, Extended Album views for albums
+*   Multiple views to choose from: Thumbnails, Image Browser, Slideshow  for galleries and Compact Album, Extended Album views for albums
 *   Masonry and Blog Style View (commercial version)
 *   Supports the following types of image files:  JPG, JPEG, PNG and GIF
 *   Editable themes (commercial version)